Which of These Statements About Metabolism Isn’t True?

 Are some people naturally quicker at handling food than others?

 Absolutely.
-Drinks with caffeine, such as coffee or green tea, can make someone feel more alert and slightly raise activity levels for a short time.
-Cold beverages may also trigger the system to adjust temperature, which could use up a bit more energy.
-On the other hand, sugary drinks might cause a quick spike in energy, followed by a noticeable crash.
+Drinks containing caffeine, such as coffee or green tea, can enhance alertness and temporarily raise energy expenditure.
+Cold beverages may trigger a slight adjustment in internal temperature, which uses extra energy.
+Sugary drinks often produce a quick surge in energy, frequently followed by a noticeable drop.

 Is it better to eat three big meals or several small ones?